Airbus lands biggest-ever contract for 430 A320s

 By comparison, rival Boeing has received more than 4,000 orders for the different versions of its equivalent aircraft, the 737 MAX.

-The deal marks a major coup for Airbus's Chief Operating Officer John Leahy, who is expected to leave the group soon at the end of a career in which he oversaw the sale of nearly 15,000 planes.
+The deal marks a major coup for Airbus COO Leahy, who is expected to leave the group soon at the end of a career in which he oversaw the sale of nearly 15,000 planes.

+Separately, Airbus said Dublin-based CDB Aviation leasing company had firmed up an order for 90 A320neo family aircraft with a list price of US$5.1 billion.
+A preliminary order of 45 planes had been placed in 2014 and a subsequent one in June.

 So far at the Dubai Air Show, Airbus has been very much overshadowed by Boeing.

-The European plane maker had been hoping to announce the signing of another major contract for more than 30 of its flagship long-haul jet, the A380, to Emirates Airlines.
+The European plane manufacturer had been hoping to announce the signing of another major contract for more than 30 of its flagship long-haul jet, the A380, to Emirates Airlines.

-By contrast, on Sunday, Emirates Airlines agreed to purchase 40 Boeing 787-10 Dreamliners for $15.1 billion at list price, its chief Sheikh Ahmed bin Saeed al-Maktoum said.
+By contrast, on Sunday, Emirates Airlines agreed to purchase 40 Boeing 787-10 Dreamliners for US$15.1 billion at list price, its chief Sheikh Ahmed bin Saeed al-Maktoum said.

 Emirates is already the world's largest client for Boeing's 777, with 165 jets and another 164 on firm order.